wp-plugins/ipushpull/readme.txt

 1. Click on *Activate Plugin* link below the plugin title

 = After installation =
-Now you can embed your live iPushPull pages throughout your WordPress site, letting you display live data from your desktop Excel spreadsheets.
+Now you can embed your live iPushPull Pages throughout your WordPress site, letting you display live data from your desktop Excel spreadsheets.
 For more information about the tools and how to use them see the plugin Description.
 For more information about iPushPull please visit the [iPushPull Support Centre](http://support.ipushpull.com "iPushPull Support").

 == FAQ ==

 = More Documentation =
 More documentation can be found at the [iPushPull Support Centre](http://support.ipushpull.com "iPushPull Support").